Licensed Professional Counselor Supervision

 Supervision Opportunities with Dr. Peterson's Counseling Practice

-Dr. Peterson may offer some opportunities for combined marketing, office space, and supervision (like a hospital setting).
+Dr. Peterson may offer some opportunities for combined marketing, office space, and supervision.
 The way your compensation works in private practice is that all client payments go through your supervisor and then you receive a pay check from your supervisor without taxes deducted.
 This means you will have to pay your own taxes (which is a fairly easy process).

 If you are accepted as a supervisee you will complete a supervision plan or supervision agreement that spells out licensed professional counselor supervision requirements.
-You are free to discontinue supervision at any time and your hours will still count towards licensure.
-In other words you are not required to receive supervision from the same supervisor over the course of your supervision.
+You or your supervisor have the right to discontinue supervision at any time and the hours accrued up until termination can still count towards licensure.
+In other words, you are not required to receive supervision from the same supervisor over the course of your supervision.
+However, if your supervisor decides to terminate supervision, the reasons behind termination will be documented with the state licensing board.
+The documentation process ensures transparency and compliance with regulatory standards.

 Counseling Services of Jeff Peterson, PhD